vasilakisfil/Introspected-REST/README.md

 >
 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

+The OPTIONS method could be used for the server to provide a list of available introspective MicroTypes and let the client choose what it thinks best.

 The same RFC mentions that there isn't any practical use of sending an OPTIONS request to the root url.